2019 Ukrainian presidential election: Candidates

 According to Ukrainian law, a presidential candidate must be a citizen of Ukraine who is at least 35 years old, can speak the (state) Ukrainian language and has lived in Ukraine for the last ten years prior to election day.
 Candidates were nominated by a political party, or by self-nomination.
 Candidates also had to submit a declaration of income for the year preceding the election year.
 This document was then scrutinized by the National Agency for Prevention of Corruption, which subsequently published the results of the audit.
 Nominations could be submitted from 31 December 2018 to 4 February 2019.
 The end of the registration period was 9 February 2019.
 After a potential candidate provided the required documentation to the CEC, this body had five days to register the candidate or to refuse to do so.

-Candidates were required to pay a nomination deposit of ₴2.5 million (approx. US$90,000); only the two candidates that progress to the second round of voting will get this deposit returned (the other deposits will be transferred to the state budget).
+Candidates were required to pay a nomination deposit of ₴2.5 million (approx. US$90,000); only the two candidates that progressed to the second round of voting would get this deposit back (the other deposits would be transferred to the state treasury).

 By the end of the registration period on 9 February 2019, the CEC had registered 44 candidates for the elections.
 This meant that the largest number of candidates participated in the elections.
 In total, 92 people submitted documents to the CEC to participate in the elections.
 Five candidates withdrew.
 The CEC refused to register 47 people, most for their failure to pay the deposit.

 Candidates could withdraw their candidacy, but not later than 23 days before the election.
 On 8 March, the CEC approved the final list of candidates.
 There were a total of 39 candidates for the first round of the election.